What is a Share Incentive Plan (SIP)?

 3. Setup

-After checking your company’s eligibility, you can then set up the plan by preparing a trust deed, a set of rules for the SIP, and certain other documents such as a partnership share agreement and free share agreement.
+After checking your company’s eligibility, you can then set up a SIP by preparing a trust deed, a set of plan rules, and certain other documents such as a partnership share agreement and free share agreement.

 Next, you will need to register via the HMRC’s Online Service Portal.
 The plan should be registered by 6 July in the year following you set up the plan.
 In the meantime, you can appoint a trustee to administer your trust.